annyhe/datePicker/README.md

-# calendar
+# Date picker

-Pure Javascript Lighting Web Component calendar component.
-Built off of Salesforce using LWC OSS.
+Pure Javascript Lighting Web Component date picker component.
+Using LWC OSS.
 The component is at [`src/modules/my/calendar`](./src/modules/my/calendar)

 ## How to start?